glegoux/mdf/README.md

 See at http://www.meilleurdevdefrance.com/ for more details.
 It is a yearly French programming competition to elect the best developer.
 See statements of the coding contest 2016 at http://www.isograd.com/EN/contestsolution.php.

-* The 2016 competition is available with my solution in Python 3.
+* The 2016 and 2017 competitions are available with my solution in Python 3.
-This competition have sessions (first round, session1 or session2 with 3 exercises) then the final (final round with 2 exercises).
+These competitions have sessions (first round, session1 or session2 with 3 exercises) then the final (final round with 2 exercises).
 Each round lasts 45 minutes.

-* The 2014 and 2015 competition are available with my solution in Python 3.
+* The 2014 and 2015 competitions are available with my solution in Python 3.
 These competitions have 7 exercises and last 1 hour and 30 minutes.

 * The 2013 competition is not available :(.
 This competition has 11 exercises and lasts 3 hours.